This post may contain affiliate links. Please read our disclosure policy.

 We’re not using a long, complicated list; we’re using the right ingredients, each one chosen to play its part perfectly.
 This is all about quality over quantity.

-• Egg Yolks: The secret to our impossibly smooth cream.
-We gently cook them with sugar to create a rich and stable custard base, guaranteeing that perfect, ice cream-like texture with no raw eggs.
+- Egg Yolks: The secret to our impossibly smooth cream whisked with sugar to create a rich creamy base, guaranteeing a perfect texture.

 Note: See the Recipe Note to see full list of ingredients and measurements.